 If those ingredients are not your cup of tea, you can also create your own bowl by mixing and matching from the list of base, standard and premium ingredients.
 Most of the base and standard ingredients are vegan, and the ones that aren’t are clearly marked.

 It’s one of the best restaurants in Lisbon for light, healthy food that doesn’t compromise on taste.
 In addition to their signature bowls, Natural Crave also offer wraps, juices, smoothies, and healthy treats like energy balls.
 They even have a vegan apple pie!

 Confusingly, the banana pancakes with vegan Nutella are unfortunately not vegan, as the pancakes themselves contain eggs.
 I have suggested that they change the recipe, so hopefully they will listen.

 Wednesday-Monday 7pm-11pm, closed Tuesdays

 Lisbon’s first organic pizzeria, this gourmet pizza restaurant is located just off the lovely, quiet square called Praça das Flores.
 Pizzas can be topped with vegan cheese or with soft tofu.

 Tofu sausage is also available as a topping, along with all the vegetables, mushroom, olives and other plant-based goodies that you would expect to find.
-The pizza base is extremely thin and crispy — much closer to Roman than Neapolitan-style.
+The pizza base is extremely thin and crispy — much closer to Roman-style pizza than Neapolitan-style pizza.

 If you’d like a gluten-free pizza base, just give them some advance notice and they can accommodate.
 Vegan dessert options include ice cream, almond cake and my personal favorite — a spicy chili chocolate mousse.